dogmatiq/dogma/docs/adr/0005-routing-of-commands-to-processes.md

 It's simpler to describe how the various message and handler types interact.

-As minor downside is that commands that unconditionally trigger a process still have to pass through an aggregate that "does nothing".
+A minor downside is that commands that unconditionally trigger a process still have to pass through an aggregate that "does nothing".